 See also: Caddisfly Life Cycle for more detailed information.

 Below are listed some of the most dominate caddisfly hatches found on northern Wisconsin freestone streams.
 Many hatch at dusk or after dark during the summer and early Fall, and are missed by fly fishermen.

 This is a really cool PBS video showing caddisfly larva making their stone cases.

 Below are some caddisfly photos I have taken over the years in northwest Wisconsin.

-These large stick case larvas appears to be family Limnephilidae genus Pycnopsyche (Great Brown Autumn Sedge), which emerge in September or October in Wisconsin.
-The adult caddis are about 20mm long and have a medium brown mottled wing.
+These large stick case larvas may be Hydatophylax argus, the Giant Cream Pattern-Wing Sedge which emerges during the summer nights.
+It has a cream-colored body and light-colored wings.
+There is also another very large caddisfly in the family Limnephilidae genus Pycnopsyche (Great Brown Autumn Sedge), also called the October Caddis, which emerges in September or October in Wisconsin.
+The adult caddis is about 20mm long and has a burnt orange colored body and a brownish mottled wing.

 Notice the green body of this size #16 tannish wing caddisfly.
-These caddisflies emerge sporatically throughout the days in May in many northern Wisconsin troutstreams.
+These caddisflies emerge sporadically throughout the days in May in many northern Wisconsin trout streams.
 The body is more of a size #18 and the wing is a size #16, which is typical of caddisflies.
-A CDC and elk is an excellent for this..
-See photo below..
+An X-Caddis pattern or CDC & Elk works well for this stage.
+See the photo below.

 Great Brown Autumn Sedge (Genus Pycnopsyche).
 Many Midwestern fly fishermen call this caddisfly the October Caddis, which it is really not.